 - 7.1 Financial Implications: At this stage there are no direct costs arising from the Strategy's proposals. - 7.2 Legal Implications: The SCAUDS has been prepared in accordance with the relevant Planning Regulations.
-The City Solicitor has been consulted and his views incorporated into the body of the report. - 7.3 Policy Implications: as an adopted Supplementary Planning Document the SCAUDS will be a material consideration in determining planning applications in the central area.
+The City Solicitor has been consulted and his views incorporated into the body of the report. - 7.3 Policy Implications: If adopted as a Supplementary Planning Document the SCAUDS will be a material consideration in determining planning applications in the central area.